pablogonzalezdelaparra/PersonalPlanner-API-NodeJs/README.md

 > **Note:** The `jwt` token can be retrieved by signing in as an existing user.

 ## Comments
-If there are any problems accesing or modifiying the API or any of its components in order to test it, please reach out to me and I will respond as soon as possible.
+If there are any problems accesing or modifying the API or any of its components in order to test it, please reach out to me and I will respond as soon as possible.
 Thank you!